top of page

 One of Laura's brother-in-laws, Findlay, a man of around 5' 6" was dressed as an elf in green tights, elfin shoes, big ears, pointy hat and 'Bah Humbug!' tee shirt.
 His expression was a study in tipsy sardonic as he greeted and kissed me.
 Laura's eldest son, now a 6' 3", 15 stone wannabe paratrooper was dressed as a fairy.
 He handed me a gin and tonic and sat heavily on the sofa beside me, his tutu doing little to cover his massive, naked and well-parted thighs.
 'Nice dress...'
 I said.

-After a few minutes the room became hushed and we all looked to the door.
+After a few minutes the room became hushed and we looked to the door.
 It opened slowly and another naked leg appeared, this time female, with a yellow clawed foot attached.
 This had to be Laura's middle sister Louise.
 Her dressing up outfits, which include a naked-except-for-nipple-tassles fat suit, are legendary.
 A woman sized oven-ready turkey strutted, in the manner of Mick Jagger, into the room.
-On her head was a smaller turkey but at the press of a button the drumsticks shimmied and shook in time with Lulu's 'Shout' which it played over and over again.
+On her head was a smaller turkey.
+At the press of a button the drumsticks shimmied and shook in time with Lulu's 'Shout' which it played over and over again.
 In what looked like a premature attack of the DTs, three toy poodles: Floyd, Teddy and Hamish, in merino blend Christmas jumpers, tried to bring down the turkey.
-A less Christmas spirited turkey would've kicked the dogs through the unopened window.

 A while later I stood again on the pavement waiting for a lift.
 Santa, now transformed back into Laura's younger, even taller, handsome, bagpipe playing, law student son drove up in a new Mini Cooper.
 Despite everything, I'd had myself a Merry Little Christmas.